iamdhil/aiven-docs/docs/products/clickhouse/howto/enable-tiered-storage.md

 ## Activate tiered storage on a table

 You can enable tiered storage both on new tables and on existing ones.
-For that purpoe, you can use either CLI or the [Aiven Console](https://console.aiven.io).
+For that purpose, you can use either CLI or the [Aiven Console](https://console.aiven.io).

 <Tabs groupId="group1">